ThatsVie/atlas-web_back_end/0x0B_redis_basic/README.md

 ## Learning Objectives:

 ### 1. **Use Redis for Basic Operations**
-   - **Explanation**: Redis is a powerful in-memory key-value store.
+   - Redis is a powerful in-memory key-value store.
 Basic operations include storing, retrieving, incrementing, and managing lists of data.
-   - **Tasks that Cover This**:
      - **Task 0: Writing Strings to Redis**: Demonstrates how to store data in Redis using the `set` operation and retrieve it using `get`.
      - **Task 1: Reading from Redis and Recovering Original Type**: Shows how Redis stores everything as byte strings and how to convert the retrieved data back into its original form.
      - **Task 2: Incrementing Values**: Demonstrates the use of the `incr` command to count how many times a method is called.